-Appeals court orders new Congressional lines in New York, a potential boon for Democrats
+Appeals court orders new congressional lines in New York, a potential boon for Democrats

 The Appellate Division of the state Supreme Court reversed a lower court and directed a state redistricting commission to start work on new proposed state congressional lines.
 Democrats are supporting the lawsuit, which seeks to scrap the 2022 lines in New York under which Republicans flipped four congressional seats.

-Republicans quickly pledged to take the politically charged case to New York’s highest court.
+The ruling was welcomed by Democrats as the party tries to retake the House majority they lost in last year’s elections.
+Republicans quickly pledged to appeal the politically charged case to New York’s highest court.

 “On to the Court of Appeals,” former Republican Rep. John Faso said in a statement.
 “Democrats want to rig the congressional district lines in their favor.
 New York State now has more competitive congressional districts than any state in the nation.”